-The Board held seven meetings during 2015.
-All directors attended at least 75% of the aggregate number of meetings held by the Board and of the committees on which such director served during his or her tenure in 2015.
+The Board held six meetings during 2017.
+All directors attended at least 75% of the aggregate number of meetings held by the Board and of the committees on which such director served during his or her tenure in 2017.

 The independent directors meet in executive sessions at regularly scheduled meetings of the Board without the participation of our CEO or other members of management.
-There were five regularly scheduled meetings of the Board in 2015.
+There were four regularly scheduled meetings of the Board in 2017.

-In 2015, Mr. Richard De Schutter, then Chairman of the Board, attended the 2015 annual meeting of stockholders.
-In 2015, we did not, and for 2016, we do not, have a policy that requires the attendance of directors at the Annual Meeting.
+In 2017, we did not, and for 2018, we do not, have a policy that requires the attendance of directors at the Annual Meeting.